KOTOR-Community-Portal/mod-builds/content/k1/spoiler-free_mobile.md

 **Author:** darthbdaman

 **Description:** This is a meaty mod that makes a lot of changes, and I strongly recommend reading the mod description in detail, but here is a brief synopsis: in KOTOR, repeating rifles (think machine guns) were supposed to be able to make multiple attacks per turn, but this was cut.
-This mod adds multifire (+1 attack per round) to all *rifles*, and autofire (+2 attacks per round) to *repeaters*.
+This mod adds multifire (+1 attack per round) to all *rifles*, and autofire (+2 attacks per round) to *repeaters*, along with an attack (chance-to-hit) penalty to both weapon types, of -4 and -6 respectively.
 There are two important caveats to this: the rifles change was not something that was originally intended by BioWare (but which I don't find terribly unbalanced, because it helps enemies too); and the multifire and autofire *are not toggles*, they are always on for those weapon types.
-The mod does have several install options which do not add the multifire to rifles, however, if you don't want those changes.
+The mod does have several install options which do not add the multifire to rifles, however, if you don't want the change which BioWare did not intend.

+If you would prefer a pure damage increase to resolve the discrepancy in repeating rifle price/rarity rather than this multifire option, you can skip this mod and install JC's Blaster Adjustment below.
+JC's Blaster Adjustment can also be used in conjunction with any install option of Multifire and Autofire.

 **Category & Tier:** Mechanics Change / 2 - Recommended